samcain1996/Executor/README.md

 # Executor

-Cross-platform code that allows for an OS command to be run and its results returned within a C++ program
+Cross-platform code that allows for an OS command to be run and its results returned within a program

-## Set up
+## Build

-Compile and executor.cpp, no special flags should be needed.

-Clang Example:
 ```
-clang++ executor.cpp
+mkdir build
+cd build
+cmake ../
 ```

 ## Example